sbrouil/hivery-backend-challenge/README.md

 ```

 ### Setup

-From the repository root:
+At this stage the mongodb instance must be started.

-Initialize python virtual environment, install dependencies and load data to the database.
-The mongodb instance must be started.
+To initialize python virtual environment, install dependencies and load data to the database.
+Type from the repository root:
 ```bash
 make install
 ```